Saturday, January 31, 2009

 ---Twitter saved Neill's reputation

----The Twitter community got him a
+---The Twitter community got him a Macbook power supply in a hurry

-Read how Twitter has become an effective substitute for "word of mouth"
+---Read how Twitter has become an effective substitute for "word of mouth"

 ---Motrin (brand name) apologizes on Twitter